-Since the 10th and 12th charges were closely connected, I first considered whether these two charges were made out.
+102 Since the 10th and 12th charges were closely connected, I first considered whether these two charges were made out.

-103 As I alluded to above (at [100]), Cheng recounted in her statements that she requested for Teo's help to acquire a Special Pass, that this request was conveyed through Liang, and in response, Teo communicated through Liang that this help would be provided for a fee of \$1,500.182 This was consistent with with acquiring a Special Pass, and was told that it would cost \$1,500.183 The investigations, corroborated this further.
-I reproduce the relevant messages below:184
+103 As I alluded to above (at [100]), Cheng recounted in her statements that she requested for Teo's help to acquire a Special Pass, that this request was conveyed through Liang, and in response, Teo communicated through Liang that this help would be provided for a fee of \$1,500.183 This was consistent with Liang's testimony, that she had contacted Teo on Cheng's behalf to seek help with acquiring a Special Pass, and was told that it would cost \$1,500.184 The WeChat message log between Liang and Teo, extracted in the course of investigations, corroborated this further.
+I reproduce the relevant messages below:185